mhanauer/Belong_Centerstone_2019_2020/README.md

 write.csv(treat_results, "treat_results.csv")
 ```
 Effect on suicidal ideation for ind therapy, group therapy, safety plan, burden, meaning, difficultly with life events
+Not imputting, because planned missing data (if you did not select anything you selected no)
 Difference in standardized average differnece (post-pre) score for suicide for receicing treatment versus not receiving treatment

 ```{r}